-Far too often what is left out of the conversation is a strategic perspective, plan and approach to marketing.
-Good marketing is having an idea, bringing it back to the team and figuring out with the rest of the organization how to take this idea out to the world.
-Marketing needs to be a strategic exercise in your organization that asks more than just what the logo looks like or what the website layout is.
+Far too often what is left out of the conversation is a strategic perspective, plan, and approach to marketing.
+Instead, marketing needs to be a strategic exercise in your organization that asks more than just what the logo looks like or what the website layout is.
 The conversation should speak to vision, direction, and engagement and then about what to actually do or in other words, decorating the cake.

-This series of postings will take a closer look at topics to consider when building more effective and engaging marketing, communications and fund development plans.
+This series of postings will take a closer look at topics to consider when building more effective and engaging marketing and communications.

 Sure, these are parts of what make an organization’s brand but really, these are more of a reflection of its personality and not a true understanding of what it is all about.
 They provide some insight into the organization, but it is just the tip of the iceberg; we have no idea what the cake might actually taste like.
 What builds a brand are all the different experiences, or touchpoints, people have with the organization.
 Touchpoints are what really stick with people and in this post, we will take a closer look at how we can use them to build a better brand experience.

 Imagine you are planning on going out to eat.
-You explore some options and find a restaurant with a great looking website with nice photos of the food and an easy-to-use reservation system.
-You arrive at the restaurant – the dining room looks amazing, the food smells great.
+You explore some options and find a restaurant with a great-looking website with nice photos of the food and an easy-to-use reservation system.
+You arrive at the restaurant – the dining room looks amazing and the food smells great.
 And then you meet your server who treats you rudely.
 Just like that, you forget about all the other aspects that made you think positively of the restaurant.

 Most organizations forget that the experience people have with your company is one of the most important things to focus on.
 Often people think that the experience is the responsibility of another group such as those responsible for program delivery, operations, or customer service.
 The fact is, these experiences and interactions are essential components of your brand.